 All that is good news for Gladbach, who had been adamant that they could ward off interest in last season’s top goalscorer during the summer transfer window.

 “Thorgan has made huge strides in the last year,” Foals head coach Dieter Hecking said.
 “We don’t need to let him go – that’s a good feeling.”

 Hazard, who didn’t miss a league game in 2017/18, has been eager to build on that momentum.

 “It was a good season for me, but there are some things I could have done better,” he said before the new term got underway.
 “I’m working on that.”

 That fine-tuning seems to be going well.
-After scoring a hat-trick in the DFB Cup first round in August, Hazard helped Gladbach to their best start to a Bundesliga campaign in seven years – picking up seven points in three matches.
+After scoring a hat-trick in the DFB Cup first round in August, Hazard has helped fire Gladbach into second place on the back of seven goals that have been complimented nicely by four further assists.
 So often compared to his high-achieving older brother, the 25-year-old is now starting to deliver on his own devastating potential.